Vargas thwarted by rain, thunder as Mets fall to Reds

 Like an unfortunate metaphor for Jason Vargas’ season, dark clouds loomed and thunder boomed just beyond Citi Field in the opening moments of his outing Tuesday against the Reds.
 And then the rain came, turning those opening moments into Vargas’ only moments in perhaps the strangest outing of his strange season.

 In the Mets’ 6-1 loss to the Reds, Vargas pitched for about 9 minutes.
 A thunderstorm delayed the game for 1 hour, 40 minutes.
-When the rain relented, Vargas yielded to Paul Sewald and a de facto bullpen game for the Mets.
+When the rain relented, Vargas yielded to Paul Sewald and a de facto bullpen game for the Mets (46-65).

 Vargas’ night: 14 pitches, four batters, one out, three hits, three runs.